Shortcut to spin dynamics for quantum mixtures

 We note that the same shortcut-to-dynamics protocol can be repeated several times in the same experiment, so that one can have access to the spin long-time dynamics with a sequence of time leaps.
 Let us underline once more that the same protocol can be applied to any possible spin excitation in any mixture described by the Hamiltonian (\ref{ham}) in the limit of strong repulsive interactions, namely in situations where the total density behaves as that of a system of non-interacting fermions, and the spin-dynamics is driven by the total density.

 {\it Conclusions -} We have shown that it is possible to jump forward in the spin dynamics in a strongly repulsive quantum mixture by rapidly compressing and then decompressing the total density.
 The time $t_{\smalltriangleright\scalebox{.5}{|}}$ of the compression-decompression cycle is the time needed for the fast-forward process to advance the spin system to a later time $\tau_{\smalltriangleright\scalebox{.5}{|}}$ of its natural evolution, with $\tau_{\smalltriangleright\scalebox{.5}{|}}\gg t_{\smalltriangleright\scalebox{.5}{|}}$.
-The many-body wavefunction is identical to the one at time $\tau_{\smalltriangleright\scalebox{.5}{|}}$ except for a global phase factor that does not affect any physical observable, while the spatial component follows a simple scaling equation.
+The many-body wavefunction is identical to the one at time $\tau_{\smalltriangleright\scalebox{.5}{|}}$ except for a global phase factor that does not affect any physical observable.
 Our protocol is analytical for the case of a system that is trapped in a harmonic confinement, but one could look for some numerical protocols for the case of a strongly interacting mixture in the presence of disorder.
 This would pave the way to an easier access, both numerically and experimentally, to the long-time many-body dynamics of these quantum systems.

 As a final remark, one could wonder if a similar fast-backward (previous chapter) protocol would be possible.
 This would imply a time $\tau_{\smalltriangleright\scalebox{.5}{|}}$ that is negative, but it wouldn't be possible by keeping the interaction strength constant.
 Indeed, even if $b(t)$ were negative, the positivity of the density dictates that $d\tau=dt/|b|^3$. $d\tau$ being always positive, it is not possible to bring the spin system to its past.
 However, a possible strategy could involve sweeping from strongly repulsive to strongly attractive interaction using a confinement induced resonance \cite{Astrakarchik2005,Haller2009,Guan2010}.
 This would change the sign of the hopping amplitudes $J_i$, and thus the orientation of the time axis.
 From an experimental point of view, the difficulty would reside in the metastability of the gas in the attractive regime, but this fast-backward strategy deserves to be explored in future works.